zhaorunchen/Lane-Finding/writeup.md

   - Using Gaussian filter with kernel size 5.

 Blur(denoise) -> Edge(binary) detection
-  - Using Canny detector (uint8 type result is need for next step, Canny provides binary result)
+  - Using Canny detector (uint8 type result is need for Hough transform, Canny provides binary result)
   - Canny detection includes: ([OpenCV Document](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_canny/py_canny.html))
     - Smooth (did)
     - Compute gradient of using any of the gradient operators Sobel or Prewitt
-    - Extract edge points: Non-maximum suppression
+    - Extract edge points: Non-maximum suppression.
+Looking for local maximum based on gradient magnitude and direcyion
+    - Hysteresis Thresholding (gradient value): non-edge if < low_threshold, sure-edge if > high_threshold, pixels with gradient in between check if directly connect to edge

+Edge(binary) detection -> Region of interest:
+  - Put this step here is to decrease the computational cost for Hough transform.
+  - Draw ROI in image is helpful to visulaize the selected area

+Region of interest -> Hough transform:
+  - trade off between speed and resolution (angle resolution and rho resolution)
+  - trade off between finding more edges and preserve main edge (min_length, min_votes, max_gap...)

+Hough transform -> Draw lines:
+  - Just draw it!

 ![alt text][image1]